redis/redis-om-node/README.md

 ### Finding All The Things (and Returning Them)

 Once you have an index created (or recreated) you can search.
-The most basic search is just to return everything.
+The most basic search is to just return all the things.
 This will return all of the albums that you've put in Redis:

 ```javascript
 let albums = await repository.search().returnAll()